itthinx/groups/readme.txt

 Go to *Groups > Options* and enable the option under *User profiles*.

-= Developers aka What about Groups' API? =
+= Developers ... aka ...
+What about Groups' API? =

 The Groups plugin provides an extensive framework to handle memberships, group-based capabilities and access control.

 The API documentation is available here: [Groups API](http://api.itthinx.com/groups).

-Also refer to the official [Groups](http://www.itthinx.com/plugins/groups/) plugin page and the [Groups documentation](http://docs.itthinx.com/document/groups/) pages.
+Also refer to the official [Groups Plugin](http://www.itthinx.com/plugins/groups/) page to post your questions and the [Groups Documentation](http://docs.itthinx.com/document/groups/) pages.

 == Screenshots ==